 If there is one common behavior I see over and over again in the health and fitness industries, it is the fear people have of trying something new.
-That’s precisely how I felt when I enrolled in the T. Colin Campbell Center for Nutrition Studies Plant-Based Nutrition Certificate in partnership with eCornell in the spring of 2012.
+That’s precisely how I felt when I enrolled in the T. Colin Campbell Center for Nutrition Studies Plant-Based Nutrition Certificate powered by eCornell in the spring of 2012.
 I took the course because I genuinely wanted to learn more about nutrition, but I did not expect to change my viewpoints very much.
 As I learned more about nutrition during the course, I couldn’t help but start to challenge my own ideas about building muscle on a (whole-food) plant-based diet.
 You see, I had been a plant-based athlete, including a 2-time bodybuilding champion, since 1995.
 I had clearly ‘been there, done that,’ and figured I knew more about building muscle than nutritional scientists who were spending time researching ideas while I was spending time in the gym proving results.

 Throughout my first 15 years as a plant-based athlete, my diet consisted of a lot of processed vegan foods and supplements, with some whole foods like fruit, of course.
 I was a firm believer in consuming large amounts of protein, up to 300 grams a day, even though I only weighed 185 pounds.
 A lot of that protein came in the form of protein drinks, anywhere from two to six consumed a day.
 I wasn’t focused on nutrient density, but high calories at all costs, up to 5,000 calories consumed per day.
 Though I had built a strong physique eating plant foods for a decade and a half, I was intrigued by Dr. Campbell’s ideas of consuming low amounts of protein, avoiding supplements, and eating nutrient-dense whole plant foods.
 That’s when I decided to give it a try.